 We need deadlines, and we need schedules that have new projects or things at stake.
 By taking on new work, or new roles and not doing the same thing, we challenge our core expectations.
 By going for new jobs or taking on work out of our realm, the idea of screwing up may drive you to discover new ways to work or ways to do your regular job better.
 And when things go sideways at work, you’ll be able to adapt to changes or help put out random fires.

 Another perk of stepping away from the comfort zone is the boost to your creativity.
 If you’re creative in any field, it’s imperative to read different things, listen to new music, or try a different medium with your art.
-Learning new skills and seeking out new experiences inspire us to try different approaches beyond “what works” produces our best results.
+Learning new skills and seeking out new experiences inspire us to try different approaches beyond “what works” to produce our best results.

 8. Create A Major Crazy Scary Goal And Stick To It